Appendix - Land Use Land Cover Change

 ) |> sf::st_transform(4326)

-Land cover change is assessed within the modelled floodplain — the valley bottom area delineated by the Valley Confinement Algorithm (VCA, flooded package) for coho rearing/spawning habitat on streams of 3rd order and greater, with lakes and wetlands included.
-The VCA uses a bankfull regression scaled by flood_factor = 6 to approximate the functional floodplain — the area regularly influenced by high flows that sustains riparian vegetation, off-channel habitat, and large wood recruitment processes critical to salmon.
-The modelled floodplain covers 210.2 km² along the Neexdzii Kwa (Bulkley River) and tributaries.
+Land cover change is assessed within the modelled floodplain — the area delineated by the Valley Confinement Algorithm [VCA; Nagel et al. (2014), flooded package] for coho-accessible streams of 3rd order and greater, with lakes and wetlands included.
+The VCA uses a bankfull depth regression (Hall et al. 2007) scaled by flood_factor = 4 to approximate the functional floodplain — the area regularly influenced by high flows that sustains riparian vegetation, off-channel habitat, and large wood recruitment processes critical to salmon.
+The flood factor of 4 was selected as a conservative estimate between the empirically validated historical floodplain extent [flood factor = 3 on 10 m DEM; Hall et al. (2007)] and the recommended range of 5-7 for valley bottom delineation (Nagel et al. 2014), accounting for the coarser vertical resolution of the 30 m DEM used here (the national MRDEM-30).
+The modelled floodplain covers 171 km² along the Neexdzii Kwa (Bulkley River) and tributaries.
 All percentages and areas reported below refer to land cover within this modelled floodplain, not the full watershed.

 # Use scenario-specific raster dir, fall back to legacy